Kentucky Public Radio Voter Guide: State Treasurer

 In the past, lawmakers and some candidates for the office have questioned its purpose.
 In 2014 the state Senate even passed a bill to abolish the office, saying it has too few functions.

 Outgoing GOP Treasurer Allison Ball is term-limited and running for state auditor.
-Republican Mark Metcalf is facing Democrat Mark Metcalf in the race.
+Republican Mark Metcalf is facing Democrat Michael Bowman in the race.

 Mark Metcalf